zhuxiangru/SemVarBench/README.md

 ## Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective

+We propose a novel metric called **SemVarEffect** and a benchmark named **SemVarBench**, designed to evaluate the causality between semantic variations in inputs and outputs in T2I synthesis.

+**The SemVarBench benchmark can be found in the benchmark directory** ./SemVarBench/tree/main/benchmark/

 <!-- This repository contains the official implementation of [SemVarBench](https://openreview.net/forum?id=NWb128pSCb) ([backup](https://arxiv.org/html/2410.10291v1)). -->

 <!-- >[**Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective**](https://openreview.net/forum?id=NWb128pSCb)    -->